FerMelero/Custom-Ubuntu-terminal/README.md

 # Execution

 We exit superuser mode if we are and type `gnome-terminal --fullscreen -- ./script_terminal.sh`, this will run the script in a new GNOME terminal and it will open in full screen.

+To know more information about the commands that can be executed, type "_help_" in the terminal.
+Apart from those shown, it will execute any command that we write as if it were the normal Linux terminal.